 The project was initiated and completed to support continued reliable, safe and cost-effective electricity to customers, provide needed customer transmission service, and support new renewable energy development.
 Construction of the line was initiated in 2018 for the new transmission line between our Wallula Substation in Washington and Bonneville Power Administration’s McNary Substation near Umatilla, Oregon.
 The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla Washington.
 That section, however, is not scheduled to proceed at this time.
 The 30 mile, 230 kilovolt line between Wallula and McNary was constructed on a 125 foot-wide right-of-way.
 We worked to minimize impacts to the community and local environment during project development, construction and maintenance.

 Placed in service January 31, 2019

-Our Energy Gateway transmission expansion investment is intended to better integrate our company's East and West control areas.
-Building a line west into Oregon from the Hemingway Substation near Melba, Idaho will increase system flexibility and reliability to serve customers.
-While originally proposed as an approximately 375 mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
-To that end, in January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.
+Our Energy Gateway transmission expansion investment better integrates our company's East and West control areas.
+Building a line west into Oregon from the Hemingway Substation near Melba, Idaho, will increase system flexibility and reliability in serving customers.
+While initially proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
+In January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.

-Public input is an important part of this process and will be welcomed at all stages of this project.
-To contact us about this project, please call 801-220-4221 or email ConstructionProjects@pacificorp.com.
-Please be sure to include the project name – "Boardman to Hemingway" – in your inquiry.
+Public input is integral to this process and will be welcomed at all project stages.
+To contact us about this project, please email EnergyGatewayProjects@pacificorp.com.
+Please include the project name – "Boardman to Hemingway" – in your inquiry.

 (Updated March 2021)